QuickBase/interview-demos/devops/README.md

 - Pick one of Java, Python or Docker Container type of an artifact that is a typical simple web application.
 You can pick any open-source project artifact or a simple container you develop.

 - Write a CI / CD pipeline for the artifact, using the CI tool of your choice.
 The pipeline should deploy the artifact to AWS

-- Implement 2 security testing tools of your choice in the CI/CD pipeline

 #  Presentation